Decision Website Design

 .

-The idea of working as teams with divergent opinions seems unproductive at first.
-However, polarization is where we are now and where we start.
-With good information we can learn to think together.
+Working as teams with opposing views can seem unproductive at first.
+However, polarization is where we are now and is likely our best starting point.
+Later, as we improve our critical thinking, we can progressively learn to think together.

 .